aragon/connect/docs/connectors/organizations.md

 The subgraph schema shows all the available entities and attributes.
 It's useful as you'll have a better, clearer picture of the kind of information you can request.

-The following is a picture of the graph of dependencies of the subgraph:
+The following is a picture of dependencies graph for the subgraph:

 ![](../assets/org-schema.png)